captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 ---

-_TLDR: If you strictly enforce linting rules, code reviews will be easier, whole classes of bugs will dissapear, and your developers will be inspired to persue a greater degree of overall code quality._
+_TLDR: If you strictly enforce linting rules, code reviews will be easier, whole classes of bugs will disappear, and your developers will be inspired to persue a greater degree of overall code quality._

 ---